Azure/azure-sdk-for-js/sdk/storage/storage-blob/MigrationGuide.md

 });
 ```

-With `@azure/storage-blob` you have access to all container level operations directly from the `BlobServiceClient`.
+With `@azure/storage-blob` you can access to all container level operations directly from the `BlobServiceClient`.
 Because the blob service client is not affinitized to any one container, it is ideal for scenarios where you need to create, delete, or list more than one blob container.

 ```javascript
 const { BlobServiceClient, StorageSharedKeyCredential } = require("@azure/storage-blob");